-House Bill (HB) 410 will begin in public schools in the state of Ohio for the 2017-18 school year.
+House Bill (HB) 410 began in public schools in the state of Ohio during the 2017-18 school year.
 In the past, attendance was counted by days absent.
 This new legislation counts attendance as the number of hours a student misses.
 Students will be considered habitually truant when they miss:

 - 30 or more consecutive hours without a legitimate excuse

 - 42 or more hours in a school month without a legitimate excuse, or